Inc-Tarelka/Service/app/README.md

 ### Build and Run Web Application

-To build and run the development version of the web app, use the run configuration from the run widget in your IDE's toolbar or run it directly from the terminal:
+To build and run the development version of the web app, use the run configuration from the run widget in your IDE's toolbar or run it directly from the terminal (composeApp/build/dist/js/productionExecutable/):

 - for the Wasm target (faster, modern browsers):
   - on macOS/Linux
     ```shell